engineerbaz/AWS-Cloud-Knowledge/01b Cloud_Computing_Basics.md

   - Verticle - adding capacity in existing resources
   - Horizontal - adding more resources
 - PAYG
-  - Pay As You Go ( Pay what you use for )
+  - Pay As You Go ( Pay what you use )
 - Agile
   - Go global in minutes
+  - Can be live in different locations
 - HA
-  - High Avalailblity
+  - High Avalailblity related to Server
-  - Durable
+  - Durable related to Storage (SSD)
 - Secure
+  - Of the Cloud = Physical security
+  - In the Cloud =  Securing cloud you made

+# Type of cloud
+- Public
+  -
+    - AWS, Google, AliBaba, Azure
+- Private
+  - Made in your Datacenter for use or selling

+# Categories
+- IaaS
+  - compute, Storage, network
+- PaaS
+  - Application Development , Serverless
+- SaaS
+  - Email, Docs